dirigiblelabs/curriculum-2017/TonkaJeleva/Documentation/Dirigible - Basics - 2. Scripting Services.md

 # Create a Scripting Service

-Follow these steps to a Scripting Service for your Eclipse Dirigable project.
+Follow these steps to a Scripting Service for your Eclipse Dirigible project.
 ## Prerequisites

-* Have a project created in Eclipse Dirigable Web IDE.
+* Have a project created in Eclipse Dirigible Web IDE.
 * Have a data structure created.

 ## Context